opensafely-core/ehrql/docs/index.md

 1. The [how-to guides](how-to/index.md) provide practical steps for working with ehrQL in your project.

-1. The [reference](reference/index.md) provides theoretical knowledge for working with ehrQL in your project.
+1. The [reference](reference/index.md) provides background knowledge for working with ehrQL in your project.

-1. The [explanation](explanation/index.md) provides theoretical knowledge for studying ehrQL.
+1. The [explanation](explanation/index.md) provides background knowledge for studying ehrQL.

 ### Conventions